 School Assessed Coursework (SAC) - Assessment tasks used to measure each student's level of achievement.
-Assessment tasks designated for Coursework must be part of the regular teaching and learning program and must be completed in class.
+Assessment tasks designated for Coursework must be part of the regular teaching and learning program and must be completed in class and by all students both scored and unscored.

-School Assessed Task (SAT) - Extended assessment tasks to be completed by students undertaking a Units 3 & 4 sequence in Art, Product Design & Technology (Fibre & Wood), Food Technology, Media and Visual Communication & Design only.
-Performance on each task will be summarised by a letter grade from A' to UG and reported to the VCAA.
+School Assessed Task (SAT) - Extended assessment tasks to be completed by students undertaking a Units 3 & 4 sequence in Art Creative Practice, Product Design & Technology (Textiles & Materials, Tools and Processes), Media, Visual Communication & Design, Data Analytics and Software Development.
+Performance on each task will be summarised by a letter grade from A+ to UG and reported to the VCAA.
 These tasks can be completed in both class and at home.
 If students are permitted to complete part of the task at home, the 'Authentication Record for School Assessed Tasks' needs to be completed on a regular basis.